Last Updated on August 25, 2023

-Aka the butterfly valley, the best time to go is from March to August.
-There are also several hot springs you can bath in nearby.
+Aka the Butterfly Valley, the best time to go is from March to August.
+There are also several hot springs you can bathe in nearby.

 Ruisui, Hongye & Antong Hot Springs

 All of the three springs are located near Ruisui.
-The Ruisui hot spring consist of man-made pools, so it’s not like a wild hot spring, but the view around is great, it’s right in the middle of the mountains.
+The Ruisui Hot Spring consists of man-made pools, so it’s not like a wild hot spring, but the view around is great, it’s right in the middle of the mountains.
 The buildings were built by the Japanese and are similar to an onsen.

-The Hongye Hot Springs was built by the Japanese and are now a hotel.
+The Hongye Hot Springs was built by the Japanese and is now a hotel.
 The surroundings are also great; the landscape is really colorful.
-Nearby you can bath in the river, where cold water and the one from the hot spring meet.
+Nearby you can bathe in the river, where cold water and the one from the hot spring meet.

 Antong is a third option nearby, also a hotel.
 The water there is drinkable, they make a particular type of coffee with it.